chenw7/Hand-Tracking/README.md

 8. Once anaconda has been installed, launch jupyter notebook and a new tab on your browser will be opened.
 <img width="1145" alt="Screen Shot 2022-03-09 at 8 35 13 AM" src="https://user-images.githubusercontent.com/91576538/157349691-ad95c212-6de1-4f2c-8c7b-139b2470e00b.png">

+    Your tab should look similar to the one above.

+9. Hi